estepona/douban.fm-electron/README.md

 # douban.fm-electron
-A tiny, elegent douban.fm desktop client developed with electron.
+A tiny, elegant douban.fm desktop client developed with electron.

 此处配图 from doc